gorango/glyphs/docs/content/docs/figma/exporting.md

 All of the icons in the core set are designed in such a way that flattening them (Ctrl/Cmd + E) will create a line-only representation of the component.

 If the icons are not flattened, Figma's export will convert certain layers to lines and certain other layers to outlined vectors.
-This disables control over the stroke-widths of those layers.
+This disables control over the <span class="info-tag" title="width, linecap, dasharray">stroke properties</span> of those layers.

 **The Solution**